edwardgoldring/website/content/home/projects.md

 +++
 "'Should We Talk About the Weather?'
 How Party Competition and Coalition Participation Influence Parties' Attention to Economic Issues" (with Beomseob 'Brandon' Park and Laron K. Williams). *Invited to revise and resubmit at 'Party Politics.'*

-"State Personnel Contributions to Peacekeeping Operations and Civilian Protection" (with Michael Hendricks). *Invited to revise and resubmit at 'Research & Politics.'*
+"Help is Close at Hand?
+Proximity and the Effectiveness of Peacekeepers" (with Michael Hendricks). *Invited to revise and resubmit at 'Research & Politics.'*

 "Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).